wontfixRP/wontfixDetection/README.md

     a) "1_issue-data-extraction.R" is the R script we used to collect the initial information abou the C, Java, Javacript and Ruby projects

-    b) "2_issue-fine-grained-data-extraction.R" and "3_issue-data-extraction-of-further issue.R"
+    b) "2_issue-fine-grained-data-extraction.R", "3_issue-data-extraction-of-further issue.R", "4_issue-data-extraction-of-further issue.R"
        are the R scripts we used to extract more fine-grained data of wontfix issues, (e.g., issue title, issue comments, date of opening/closing the issue, etc.).

     Under "the sub-folder "2_Prediction-of-Wontfix-Issues":

-    c) "4_(RQ3)-automatic-classification-of-wantfix-issues.R" is the R script we used to automatically create training and test set matrices, and classify classify the issues for the considered C, Java, Javacript and Ruby projects.
+    c) "5_(RQ3)-automatic-classification-of-wantfix-issues.R" is the R script we used to automatically create training and test set matrices, and classify classify the issues for the considered C# projects.